 Jeri and Noboru Oishi Symposium

 The Jeri and Noboru Oishi Symposium will be held on Thursday, October 23 8:30 am - 12:00 pm, following the Nurse/CRA business meeting.
-The symposium will cover the following topics:
+The topic for the syposium is "Biospecimens and Clinical Trials" and will cover the following topics:

 - Basics of Biomarkers